spamdaemon/zone/README.md

 Contribute
 ----------

-If you find this project useful, I'd like to know.
+If you find this project useful, please let me know.
 If you want to report a problem, please provide a unit test case.

 API